Jessie Dellosa

-Jessie Dellosa (born January 20, 1957) is a retired Filipino general officer and a former Chief of staff of the Philippine Armed Forces.
+Jessie Diaz Dellosa (born January 20, 1957) is a retired Filipino general officer and a former Chief of staff of the Philippine Armed Forces.
 His former commands include the Northern Luzon Command and 2nd Infantry Division.
 He was deputy commander of Central Command in the Visayas and Commandant of the Philippine Military Academy.
 On 12 December 2011, President Benigno Aquino III chose Dellosa as his AFP chief.

 Background

 Dellosa was born in Bacon, Sorsogon and grew up in Lucena City where he finished his elementary and secondary education.
 As a military officer, his other positions prior to his post as Northern Luzon Command (NolCom) commander include: Commanding General of the 2nd Infantry Division, Deputy Commander of Central Command in Visayas, Commandant of Cadets at the Philippine Military Academy.

 Dellosa is a member of Philippine Military Academy “Matapat” Class of 1979.
 He was the commander of the NolCom prior to his appointment as chief of staff.

 He was also the Group Commander of the Special Operation Task Group “Sulu” instrumental in the neutralization of Abu Sayyaf leader Abu Solaiman and the release of the Burnham couple in 2007.

 He was also the commanding officer of the Special Reaction Unit of the Presidential Security Group during the time of President Corazon Aquino.